PharAgents/soap-note/README.md

 This repository implements the **Agent Skills Specification** (fully defined in [SKILL.md](SKILL.md)) and integrates standard clinical pharmacy practices in Thailand.

-[!WARNING]
+> [!WARNING]
-:warning: Please do not breach patient personal data into AI platform
+> ⚠️ Please do not breach patient personal data into AI platform

 ---